SDGforskning/sdg-strings/SDG03_query_action_WoS.md

       )
       NEAR/5
-          ("financing" OR "invest" OR "investment$" OR "investing" OR "funding" OR "funds" OR "financial assist*" OR "economic assist*"
-          OR "official development assistance" OR "development aid" OR "development fund*" OR "development spending" OR "subsidy" OR "subsidies" OR "subsidi?ing" OR "subsidi?e" )
+          ("financing" OR "invest" OR "investment$" OR "investing" OR "funding" OR "funds" OR "health spending" OR "health care spending" OR "health budget" OR "public spending" OR "government spending" OR "financial assist*" OR "economic assist*" OR "financial support" OR "financial resources" OR "subsidy" OR "subsidies" OR "subsidi?ing" OR "subsidi?e" OR "ODA" OR "cooperation fund$" OR "development spending" OR (("international" OR "development" OR "foreign") NEAR/3 ("aid" OR "assistance" OR "finance" OR "grant$")) )
     )
     NEAR/15
-        ("health sector" OR "health financing" OR "health budget" OR "health service$" OR "healthcare" OR "health care" OR "medical care" OR "medical research" OR "health research" OR "health R&D" OR "medical R&D" )
+        ("health sector" OR "health financing" OR "health budget" OR "health spending" OR "health service$" OR "healthcare" OR "health care" OR "medical care" OR "medical research" OR "health research" OR "health R&D" OR "medical R&D" )